qBraid/qBraid/docs/lab/quantum_jobs.rst

     amazon_braket            jobs  /home/jovyan/.qbraid/environments/aws_braket_kwx6dl
     custom_env                     /home/jovyan/.qbraid/environments/custom_env_lj3zlt

 qBraid Quantum Jobs are not limited to environments with pre-configured support.
-You can `add <../cli/jobs-add.html>`_ Quantum Jobs to any environment that has Amazon Braket or Qiskit installed:
+You can `add <../cli/jobs-add.html>`_ Quantum Jobs to any environment that has Amazon Braket installed:

 .. code-block::